gemie123/QueueFlow/README.md

 - **High Risk Activities:**  An analysis of potentially risky behaviours and activities that may have contributed to the incidents and an evaluation of their influence/impact on the likelihood of attacks and understanding their impact on it.

-- **Key Shark species:** An analysis of the shark species dominating the attacks
+- **Key Shark Species:** An analysis of the shark species dominating the attacks

 - **Regional Comparison:**  A comparison of attack patterns across different regions